YEI UCAS free application guide for 2027 entry.

 Supercurricular = things you do outside the curriculum that are directly linked to your subject and take you beyond the A-level syllabus (reading around the subject, independent essays/projects, lectures you reflect on, online courses, competitions, relevant work experience, etc).
 This is where you prove academic interest and independent thinking.

-LSE admissions says the following about a student who dedicated a big section of their Personal statement to being a football captain and did not reflect enough on their subject.
+LSE admissions said the following about a student who dedicated a big section of their Personal statement to being a football captain and did not reflect enough on their subject.

 The point isn’t “football bad”